Meteor-Community-Packages/Meteor-CollectionFS/README.md

 requested for download.
 * To determine who can *set* file metadata, insert files, and upload file data, use "insert" allow/deny functions.
-* To determine who can *set* file metadata, update files, and upload replacement file data, use "update" allow/deny functions.
+* To determine who can *update* file metadata, use "update" allow/deny functions.
 * To determine who can *remove* files, which removes all file data and file metadata, use "remove" allow/deny functions.